danielplatt/Delsarte-K3-Picard-Numbers/README.md

 print(get_picard(A))
 ```

-Gives the output `20`, which is the Picard number of the K3 surface encoded by the matrix `A`.
+This gives the output `20`, which is the Picard number of the K3 surface encoded by the matrix `A`.
 This K3 surface is the Fermat quartic.

 Run `delsarte_picard_computation.py` to compute the Picard numbers of all smooth Delsarte K3 surfaces.